amitshokeen/protractor_web_table/README.md

 Testing a web table on an AngularJS web page.
 URL: http://www.way2automation.com/angularjs-protractor/webtables/

 To run the test:
-1. use the command window to navigate to the project root and run the command 'webdriver-manager start' - to start the webdriver manager.
+1. open a command window and run the command: 'webdriver-manager start' - this will start the webdriver manager.
-2. run the 'npm update' command
+2. use another command window to navigate to the project root
 3. after all packages are updated and the node_modules dir is created, change directory to conf
 4. run the command 'protractor conf.js'
 5. the test run finishes in about 30 secs. on the Chrome browser.